 Access to HE Diploma

-60 credits overall with at least 45 credits at level 3 of which 30 are at distinction level.
-Must contain a significant number of Science modules.
+60 credits overall in an acceptable science related programme with 45 credits at Level 3 of which 30 are graded Distinction.

-DDD National Extended Diploma/3 National Extended Certificates in a relevant science subject.
+DDD in a relevant Science subject.
 We do not accept Health and Social Care or Sports and Exercise Science.
-We will accept a combination of BTECs and A-Levels.
-Please contact the School's Undergraduate Admissions Team for more information.

 Irish Leaving Certificate (higher Level)

 AAABBB or H2H2H2H3H3H3 including one science subject from Chemistry, Physics, Biology or Mathematics.